maglietti/explore-ai3/tutorials/first-java-app/03-understanding-gtfs.md

    - Service Alerts (disruptions, detours, etc.)
    - Trip Updates (predictions of arrival/departure times)

-For our transit monitoring system, we'll focus on the **[Vehicle Positions](https://gtfs.org/documentation/realtime/reference/#message-vehicleposition)** component of GTFS Realtime.
+For our transit monitoring system, we'll focus on the **Vehicle Positions** component of GTFS Realtime.
 This gives us a continuous stream of data points showing where each transit vehicle is located, what route it's serving, and its current status (in transit, stopped at a location, etc.).

-> [!note]
-> GTFS-realtime data is typically delivered as Protocol Buffer messages, a binary serialization format developed by Google.
-While we won't delve into the details of Protocol Buffers in this tutorial, our client library will handle the parsing for us.

 ## Analyzing the Data: What's in a Vehicle Position?